Chad-Road/Chad-Road/README.md

 Please follow course instructions for which other repostiories you will use for specific classes.
 Other repositories have been added as necessary as examples for common class questions.

+Note:
+For older research project, please email me directly as I remove the code from my git after a few years.